kaz-utashiro/App-Greple-xlate/README.md

         By default behavior, unused data is removed from the cache file.
 If you don't want to remove them and keep in the file, use `accumulate`.
+- **--xlate-update**

+    This option forces to update cache file even if it is not necessary.

 # COMMAND LINE INTERFACE